 Good photographs of your Kiwanis event will draw more attention to your club's activities, regardless of whether the photo is submitted to a local newspaper, used in a club publication or submitted for publication here on the District Web Site.

-Here are some tips for getting better photos:
+Here are some tips for getting better photos with your phone:

 Get all the resolution you can

-Look at your camera's instructions and set so that it will capture as many pixels of information as it can.
+Look at your camera's instructions and set it so that it will capture as many pixels of information as it can.
 This is the setting that results in the fewest number of pictures on a memory card, but the advantage of having higher-quality photos is worth it.
-Resolution always can be reduced later for uses such as on a web site.
+Resolution always can be reduced later if needed.

 Check the focus